-Our testers hit the roads to find out which car GPS devices or smartphone apps are worth taking on your next trip.
+Our testers hit the roads to find out which car GPS devices or smartphone navigation apps are worth taking on your next trip.

 Ease of use

-- Devices: We assess how useful the GPS's instructions are, ease of attachment and removal of the unit, and whether it vibrates during travel.
+- GPS devices: We assess how useful the GPS's instructions are, how easy it is to attach and remove the unit, and whether it vibrates during travel.
 We also look at how easy it is to use the menu structure on the touchscreen and, where supplied, whether it's necessary to use a stylus to navigate the menu.

 - Verbal instructions are assessed on the quality of the voice, timing of turn and other instructions, how clear the instructions are, and whether it's possible to rely on verbal instructions without looking at the screen.